 Relying on storage heaters to heat your home in the cold winter months can often be an issue.
 From expensive running costs to an unreliable heat source, there can often be an issue with storage heaters.

 A storage heater is an electrical form of heating, designed to take advantage of ‘cheap’, night time electricity in order to heat the home cost-effectively.
 In the 1970s they were incredibly popular with home owners as central heating was too pricey for a lot of people.
-However, fast-forwards 30 years and storage heaters are not an economical method of heating your home.
+However, fast-forwards 40 years and many people are looking to replace storage heaters as they are not an economical method of heating your home.

 Historically, storage heaters were installed to ‘charge’ during the night, utilising cheaper electricity from the grid and then heat ceramic or concrete blocks within the heater.
 When it is daytime they will stop charging and then release the stored heat throughout the day.
 This sounds like a great idea, however there are considerable issues with storage heaters.